Tampere Music Festivals

 The Tampere Music Festivals organises three music events in the city of Tampere, Finland.

 Tampere Jazz Happening

-The Tampere Jazz Happening takes place every November, bringing together friends of modern jazz.
+The Tampere Jazz Happening takes place every November.
 It was first held in 1982.
-The uncompromising programme consists of improvised music, world music and rock-influenced jazz.
+The programme features improvised music, world music and rock-influenced jazz.
 In addition to the jazz music, different workshops and art exhibitions take place during the event.

 An audio CD, Live at the Tampere Jazz Happening 2000, was released with performances by the Kidd Jordan, Joel Futterman and Alvin Fielder Trio.